Tafara-N/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - The prototypes of all your functions and the prototype of the function `_putchar` should be included in your header file called `main.h`
 - Don’t forget to push your header file

+### Quiz questions

+Question #0
+var = "Best";
+What is the type of var?

+string

+char *

+int *

+Question #1
+What is wrong with the following code?

+int n = 5;
+int array[5];
+int i = 3;

+array[n] = i;

+It is not possible to access array[n]

+Nothing is wrong

+It is impossible to declare the variable array this way

+The array array is not entirely initialized

+Question #2
+What is wrong with the following code?

+int n = 5;
+int array[10];
+int i = 3;

+array[n] = i;

+It is not possible to access array[n]

+Nothing is wrong

+It is impossible to declare the variable array this way

+The array array is not entirely initialized

+Question #3
+What is wrong with the following code?

+int n = 5;
+int array[n];
+int i = 3;

+array[n] = i;

+It is not possible to access array[n]

+Nothing is wrong

+It is impossible to declare the variable array this way

+The array array is not entirely initialized

+Question #4
+Why is it important to reserve enough space for an extra character when declaring/allocating a string?

+For fun

+In case we need one

+For memory alignment

+For the null byte (end of string)

+Question #5
+What happens when one tries to dereference a pointer to NULL?

+World War Z

+Nothing

+Segmentation fault

+Kernel panic

+Question #6
+What is/are the difference(s) between the two following variables?
+(Except their names)

+char *s1 = "";
+char *s2 = NULL;

+The second one can be dereferenced, not the first one

+They are the same

+The first one points to a 0-byte, the second one points to 0

+The first one can be dereferenced, not the second one

+- [ ] The first one points to 0, the second one points to a 0-byte

 ## Tasks

 ### 0. strcat